mwaz/circleci-ml-pipeline/README.md

 - `ml` with an example ML workflow split across several Python scripts.
 - `tools` contains Bash scripts for setting up the environment to run the `ml` workflow, testing the workflows locally, and configuring a TensorFlow Serving server.
 - `.circleci` contains the CircleCI `config.yml` that defines the CircleCI pipelines that will call the `ml` scripts.
+  - Two workflows are included, one to build, and one to rebuild.
+Each workflow demonstrates different CircleCI features.

 #### Quick start